Decoding the Conversion: 3 oz in ml – A practical guide

 Q: Is the conversion factor always exactly 29.57 ml/fl oz?

 - A: No, the conversion is an approximation.
 The exact conversion can vary slightly depending on temperature and the specific definition of the fluid ounce used.
-However, 29.57 ml/fl oz is a widely accepted and sufficiently accurate approximation for most purposes.
+On the flip side, 29.57 ml/fl oz is a widely accepted and sufficiently accurate approximation for most purposes.

 -